Healthplan Spain

 How to prove that you have left: state-exit checklist

-• Terminate your U.S. residential lease or sell your home
+• Terminate your U.S. residential lease or sell your home.

-• Cancel utilities and U.S.-based insurance policies
+• Cancel utilities and all U.S.-based insurance policies.

-• Surrender your driver’s license and vehicle registration
+• Surrender your driver’s license and vehicle registration.

-• Notify your state’s DMV and voter registration office
+• Notify your state’s DMV and voter registration office.

-• File a final part-year state tax return
+• File a final part-year state tax return.

 Do I still have to file a state tax return?